 This gives you first-hand information on what customers like and dislike and how you can improve your services and adjust prices to suit their needs.
 In addition, customers can refer other customers directly to your website, and you can also retarget previous customers.

 With affiliate marketing, you only score one sale per customer.
 In most cases, referrals are to the merchant’s website.
-Since there is no customer base, you need to have consistent marketing effort to drive customers to your website.
+Since there is no customer base, you need to have a consistent marketing effort to drive customers to your website.